scabench/jsonorg-tp1/README.md

 Using malicious input, the application crashes with a stackoverflow.

-The test case `CVE202245688Test` illuistrates this behaviour, it can be executed by running `mvn test`.
+The test case `CVE202245688Test` illustrates this behaviour, it can be executed by running `mvn test`.

 ### Running Software Composition Analyses